oharbol/HeliAttack_RL_CNN/README.md

 # HeliAttack_RL_CNN

 Man-Hours worked on project (Current as of 26DEC2024):
-- Coding: 2 hours
+- Coding: 5 hours
 - Manual Backtesting: 0 hours
-- Research: 1 hours
+- Research: 1.5 hours
+- Image Processing: 1.5

-Total Man-Hours: 3 hours
+Total Man-Hours: 8 hours

-Note: Total Man-Hours does not reflect model training time and automated forward testing.
+Note: Total Man-Hours does not reflect model training time.

+## Abstract
+TODO

 ## Overview and Strategy
 This repo utilizes the machine learning models from Stable Baselines 3 in an attempt to play the 2003 Flash Game, "Heli Attack 2."
 The main method uses a CNN model and Reinforcement Learning properties to play the game by utilizing visual inputs to determine that action of the character.